Particular/docs.particular.net/nservicebus/upgrades/absdatabus-6to1.md

 ### Custom configuration section no longer provided

 Configuration options are now only available via the code API.
-See [DataBus](/nservicebus/messaging/databus.md) documentation and the [Azure DataBus sample](/samples/azure/blob-storage-databus) for more details.
+See [Azure Blob Storage DataBus](/nservicebus/messaging/databus/azure-blob-storage.md) documentation and the [Azure DataBus sample](/samples/azure/blob-storage-databus) for more details.

 ### AzureDataBusDefaults no longer provided

-Refer to the [DataBus](/nservicebus/messaging/databus.md) documentation for details on defaults used.
+Refer to the [Azure Blob Storage DataBus](/nservicebus/messaging/databus/azure-blob-storage.md) documentation for details on defaults used.